Lendy Peer To Peer Lending Review

 Lendy offers one lending product.
 Lending on bridging and development loans.

 How Much Interest Does Lendy Pay Lenders?

 Most loans pay 1% per month but retrun rates range from 9-12% per year.

 Is Interest Paid Immediately Or When the Loan Starts?

 On new loans as soon as the loan is drawn down, interest starts to accrue.
 On secondary market loans, interest begins from the moment you click the purchase button.

 First of each month

 How Much Time Is Needed Managing My Account and Investments?

-Because bridging and development loans are higher risk and not all loans are of equal quality, I have to spend more time performing due diligence.
-Some lenders’ spend very little time researching these loans and prefer to diversify across as many loans as they can buy.
+Because bridging and development loans are higher risk and not all loans are of equal quality, I have to spend time performing due diligence.
+Some lenders spend very little time researching loans and prefer to diversify across as many loans as they can buy.
 This used to be my strategy when the secondary market was liquid but now, I buy loans planning on holding them until maturity.
-This strategy is, unfortunately, more time consuming.
+My new strategy is, unfortunately, more time-consuming.